syedazeez337/cilium/Documentation/operations/upgrade.rst

   feature is enabled by default.
 * The custom calls feature (``--enable-custom-calls``) has been deprecated, and will be removed in Cilium 1.19.
+* The flag ``--enable-ipv4-egress-gateway`` has been deprecated in favor of ``--enable-egress-gateway`` and will be removed in a future release.
+The new flag enables egress gateway functionality for both IPv4 and IPv6.

 Helm Options
 ~~~~~~~~~~~~